jurentie/old_portfolio/_posts/2018-09-26-fixing-git-history.markdown

 This post outlines a possible route for revising history in git and on GitHub.

-Recently I have run into an issue at work where a single file in the commit history was showing that I had changed all the lines in the file, which was not true.
+Recently I have run into an issue at work where a single file in the commit history was showing that I had changed all the lines in a file, which was not true.
 This is most likely due to confusion between Unix line endings and Windows line endings.
-This is an issue that keeps arising for me and I plan on doing more research into this and may write a future post on this as well.
-There was also a very confusion merge history when I accidentally merged the wrong branch, so the network chart on GitHub's website was extremely confusing to understand.
+(This is an issue that keeps arising for me and I plan on doing more research into this and may write a future post on this as well.)
+There was also a very confusing merge history when I accidentally merged the wrong branch, so the network chart on GitHub's website was extremely confusing to understand.

-I decided that the history needed to be amended to more clearly understand the recent changes.
+I decided that the history needed to be amended given that it is the intent to make this code open source and someone could go back to this history one day.

 Fixing git history is a fairly complicated process, and can be done multiple ways by either using `git reset` or `git rebase`.
 The best solution I found to my particular problem, was through using `git reset`.

 ## Understanding the Issue

  For simplicity sake this post follows an example based off a [test repository](https://github.com/jurentie/temp-test-history) which you could clone and edit to follow along.
-This process is very easy to mess up, and could be detrimental to large projects.
-I highly encourage testing this process before making any changes on any important content.
+This process is very easy to mess up, and could be detrimental to large projects. *I highly encourage testing this process before making any changes on any important content.*

  Below is an example of two separate branches having been merged with master with the `--no-ff` flag to insure no fast-forward.
 By doing this, GitHub's network chart can reflect commits that happened in a separate branch and then were merged with master by being displayed on a separate line that is either green or blue.
 The key is to make amends to the history, while still getting this behavior when checking the network chart.